lioujh0324/414_Third_Maximum_Number/README.md

 # 414_Third_Maximum_Number
 The problem statment :

-Given integer array  nums , return the third maximum number in this array.
+Given integer array "nums", return the third maximum number in this array.
 If the third maximum does not exist, return the maximum number.

 Example 1: